laurentj/slimerjs/docs/quick-start.rst

    page.open("http://slimerjs.org")
        .then(function(status){
             if (status == "success") {
-                console.log("The title of the page is: "+ page.title+"\n");
+                console.log("The title of the page is: "+ page.title);
             }
             else {
-                console.log("Sorry, the page is not loaded\n");
+                console.log("Sorry, the page is not loaded");
             }
             page.close();
             phantom.exit();
        })

-In SlimerJS, the ``open()`` method of the webpage object returns a "promise", a kind of object that allows to execute asynchronous task one after an other (you can chain several page loading with a simple syntax).
+In SlimerJS, the ``open()`` method of the webpage object returns a "promise", a kind of object that allows to execute asynchronous tasks one after an other (you can chain easily several page loading with this object).
 In our example, the webpage object load the page at the given URL, and when it is loaded, it executes the "then" step.
 Here we check the result of the loading, and if it is ok, we display the page title.